 For Third Sector Foundations, Art.
-27 of Legislative Decree 117/2017 refers to the company rules for the conflict of interest.
+27 of the Third Sector Code refers to the company rules for the conflict of interest.
 Therefore, contracts concluded in the name and on behalf of the entity by subjects with conflicts of interest can be cancelled under request of the entity itself, if the conflict of interest was known or recognisable by the third party.